ApiLogicServer/ApiLogicProject/readme.md

 These are great for building great UIs, but

-* Want a multi-page app -- __no screen painting__
+* Want a multi-page app -- __without requiring detail layout for each screen__
-* Want to __preserve dev tools__ - VSCode, PyCharm, git, etc
+* Want to __preserve standard dev tools__ - VSCode, PyCharm, git, etc
 * Need an answer for __backend logic__ (it's nearly half the effort)

 &nbsp;

-### Our Approach: Instant, Customizable, Logic Automation
+### Our Approach: Instant, Standards-based Customization, Logic Automation

 API Logic Server is an open source Python project, consisting of:

-* a set of runtimes (SAFRS API, Flask, SQLAlchemy ORM, rule engine) for project execution, plus
+* a set of runtimes (api, user interface, data access) for project execution, plus

 * a CLI (Command Language Interface) to create executable projects, which can be customized in an IDE such as VSCode or PyCharm

-It runs as a standard pip install, or under Docker.
+It runs as a standard Python (`pip`) install, or under Docker.
 After installation, you use the CLI create a project like this:

 ```
 ApiLogicServer create --project_name=ApiLogicServer-Explore db_url=